computations/root_digger/docs/README.md

 case that GSL is not found though, the build process will automatically download GSL and build it.

-Compilation requires the dependencies Flex and Bison, both of which can also be obtained through a package manager.
+Compilation of `libpll` requires the dependencies Flex and Bison, both of which can also be obtained through a package manager.

 Root digger requires `cmake` to build.
 There is a `makefile` provided which will set up the build directory and build the software automatically.
 Once the